ncbi/vadr/documentation/advbuild.md

 Adding an alternative feature for a CDS requires two steps:

-Step 1.
-Manually edit the model info file `rsv-models2/rsv.minfo` in a text editor.
+1. Manually edit the model info file `rsv-models2/rsv.minfo` in a text editor.

-Step 2.
-Add one (or more) protein sequences to the blastx protein
-     library that correspond to the alternative CDS feature, like we did to address the common `deletinp` alerts above.
+2. Add one (or more) protein sequences to the blastx protein library that correspond to the alternative CDS feature, like we did to address the common `deletinp` alerts above.